stewie1570/Javascript-IOC/README.md

 A simple JavaScript IOC that ties constructor arguments (dependencies) to variables or other constructors recursively.

+This library is framework agnostic and is not intended to be used as a service locator.
+Ideally you organize and define your dependency bindings in the bootstrapping of your application and call the ioc.get method once to give your chosen framework the constructed object.
+This can help give your application a more decoupled design.
+You could even decouple your app from the framework ;) This library has a very simple API that could be replaced by another IOC later if you wish.

 Here is some example usage from the unit tests:

     import { Ioc } from 'javascript-ioc';